-Children will be awarded a Ways of Being linked to dojo certificate as recognition of their achievement.
+Children will be awarded as recognition of their achievement.
 Certificates will be printed onto high quality card and in colour.

-(As the school grows) The attendance cup will be awarded to the class with the highest attendance each half term - when appropriate and when the school grows - tbc.
+(tbc As the school grows) The attendance cup will be awarded to the class with the highest attendance each half term - when appropriate and when the school grows - tbc.
 Each child in that class will receive a dojo as a reward for winning the cup.